-How are on quick and easy deploying of our applications into existing server infrastructures?
+How is Rust deployment onto existing server infrastructures?
 Well, stuff is looking quite good actually.

 There are official docker images for rust (

 rust) with over 10+ Million downloads!
 There are also nightly images (